roushan-code/roushan-code/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 💬 **I am a BCA 2nd year student, currently learning MERN Stack with the help of YouTube, other Google resources, and Documentation.
-I am passionate about learning Full Stack Web Development and creating a user-friendly and responsive website.
-So, I spend my precious time learning web frameworks like React, JS, Node js, and MongoDB, and I also take help from AI to learn faster and write better code for a website within less time for better output.
-I am also consistent with my learning because I believe consistency makes us perfect in our daily work and helps us get a better position.**
+- 💬 **I’m a passionate MERN Stack Developer currently pursuing my BCA (2nd year).
+My learning journey involves leveraging resources like YouTube, Google, and official documentation to master web frameworks such as React, JavaScript, Node.js, and MongoDB.
+I’m deeply interested in Full Stack Web Development and spend my time building responsive, user-friendly websites.
+To enhance my productivity and code quality, I also integrate AI tools into my workflow.

+Contributing to open-source projects is my next goal.
+I’m eager to gain hands-on experience in understanding diverse codebases, improving my problem-solving skills, and collaborating with a wider community.**

 - 📫 How to reach me **https://www.linkedin.com/in/roushan-singh-645819236/**